tigerwlin/diffCov/README.md

 # diffCov
-This is the online depository for the differential correlation method
+This is the online depository for the differential covariance method